Degree Programme Director, Archaeology masters' programmes:

 Research Fellow AHRB Centre for Byzantine Cultural History, Newcastle University

-My research is based mostly on the Eastern Mediterranean with a focus on Turkey and Cyprus.
+My research is based mostly on the Eastern Mediterranean with a focus on Turkey, Greece and Cyprus.
 I work especially on:

-As curator of the Gertrude Bell Photographic Archive, I have a research interest in Bell and other archaeologists of the 19th and early 20th century.
-I have recently been working with Prof Robert Ousterhout on the republication of W. Ramsay and G. Bell 1909 The Thousand and One Churches: www.museum.upenn.edu/new/publications/Titles/1001churches.shtml
+As Manager of the Gertrude Bell Photographic Archive http://www.gerty.ncl.ac.uk/, I have a research interest in Bell and other archaeologists of the 19th and early 20th century.
+I work closely with a variety of people across the world, including especially TV and radio journalists, museums, academics and members of the public who wish to use photographs for both commercial and private purposes.

 As Co-Director for the Byzantine, since 2007 I have been directing the excavation of the Byzantine levels at Kilise Tepe, in the Göksu Valley, Turkey with Prof. J.N.Postgate (Cambridge).
 Kilise Tepe is a mound which dates from the early Bronze Age to the Byzantine period.